Tyrowo/tyro_work/README.md

-done - set up the scrollbarcontroller -> done - use the scrollbar controller to make the contact button go to the bottom of the page done - above the divider for the footer on the bottom right there should be like a pseudo fab just an icon button there that takes you back to the top of the screen -- vertical_align_top

-need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size -- especially title fonts. the minor text fonts can stay the same
+done - set up the scrollbarcontroller -> done - use the scrollbar controller to make the contact button go to the bottom of the page done - above the divider for the footer on the bottom right there should be like a pseudo fab just an icon button there that takes you back to the top of the screen -- vertical_align_top done - need to make image change dynamically with viewport size done - need to have fonts change size dynamically with viewport size -- especially title fonts. the minor text fonts can stay the same